material-components/material-components-android/docs/components/TextInputLayout.md

 ## Notes about setting the hint

-If a hint is specified on the child `EditText` in XML, then the `TextInputLayout` will use the `EditText`'s hint as its floating label.
-To specify or change the hint programmatically, make sure to call the `setHint()` method on `TextInputLayout`, instead of on the `EditText`.
+The hint should be set on `TextInputLayout`, rather than the `TextInputEditText` or `EditText`.
+If a hint is specified on the child `EditText` in XML, the `TextInputLayout` might still work correctly; `TextInputLayout` will use the `EditText`'s hint as its floating label.
+However, future calls to modify the hint will not update `TextInputLayout`'s hint.
+To avoid unintended behavior, call `setHint()` and `getHint()` on `TextInputLayout`, instead of on `EditText`.

-## Notes about using `TextInputLayout` and `TextInputEditText` programmatically
+## Notes about using `TextInputLayout` programmatically

-If you construct a `TextInputEditText` programmatically, you should use `TextInputLayout's` context to create the view.
-This will allow TextInputLayout to pass along the appropriate styling to the `TextInputEditText`.
+If you construct the `EditText` child of a `TextInputLayout` programmatically, you should use `TextInputLayout's` context to create the view.
+This will allow `TextInputLayout` to pass along the appropriate styling to the `TextInputEditText` or `EditText`.

 ```java
 TextInputEditText editText = new TextInputEditText(textInputLayout.getContext());